maziyardowlat/KanyeTodoList/README.md

-# DSPD- Dynamic Student Daily Planner
+# DSTL- Dynamic Student Todo List

 ## A daily scheduler for the dynamic and ever-changing plans of Student with Grade Keeping Capabilities